khshanovskyi/get_token/README.md

 ## Steps for getting token from bring svydovets

-## There are two ways to get tocken:
+## There are two ways to get token:

 <details>
 <summary> 1.
 If you are Bobocode team member: </summary>